 E-Safety Officers Programme Update

-It’s a new free, online programme for parents and carers that they launched just last Friday.
+It’s a new free, online programme for parents and carers.
 Funded by the Prevent Innovation Fund, Resilient Families is comprised of three short guided presentations with voiceovers, hosted on our website.
 Currently, the voiceover is only in English but the Urdu and Somali version will be added this week.
 The programme covers:

 • Your children’s online world – what children do online and where they go